rawanelshobaky/RNAForecaster.jl/README.md

 This is a fork of RNAForecaster by the [GGRN](https://github.com/ekernf01/ggrn) team.
 We made the minimum amount of changes we could in order to get it working in our environment.
+Installation instructions are in `src/train_demo/DEPENDENCIES.md`.
 The original README follows.

 # RNAForecaster.jl - Estimating Future Expression States on Short Time Scales